 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

-Bank of America stopped lending to private prisons and immigrant detention facilities and stopped doing any business with certain gun manufacturers (1)(2)(3).
-The bank also voluntarily turned over its clients’ private financial information to the Federal Government (3).
-Bank of America received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (4).
+Bank of America stopped lending to private prisons and immigrant detention facilities and stopped doing any business with certain firearm manufacturers (1)(2)(3).
+The bank also voluntarily turned over its clients’ private financial information to the Federal Government after January 6, 2021 (4).
+Bank of America closed the bank account of a Tennessee-based nonprofit doing ministry in Uganda; the nonprofit accused Bank of America of canceling them for their religious views and is represented by the legal group Alliance Defending Freedom (5).
+The office of Senator Ted Cruz investigated Intuit Quickbooks for its policy prohibiting gun manufacturers from using its services, and Intuit “clarified that Bank of America required it to prohibit gun manufacturers from using QuickBooks payroll services” (6).
+Bank of America received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (7).
 Among other requirements, this means the bank has pledged to vet vendors based on LGBTQ policies.

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.